 The Hauture

-The Hauture district is the highest part of the city (25 meters above sea level), the only rocky eminence within the surrounding alluvial plain.
+The Hauture district is the highest part of the town (25 meters above sea level), the only rocky eminence in the surrounding alluvial plain.

-Furthermore, the remains of the first cathedral complex have been revealed on the south-east corner of the district.
+In addition, the remains of the first episcopal group are currently being uncovered in the southeast corner of the district.

-Later, its population of smallholders, shepherds and artisans made their mark on the attractive physiognomy of small simple houses and narrow winding streets, some of which are still paved.
+Later, its population of small farmers, shepherds and craftsmen left their mark on its picturesque appearance, with small, simple houses and narrow, winding streets, some still paved.

-This district was also home to the Paleo-Christian cathedral, before it was moved to the forum.
+This district was also the site of the early Christian cathedral, before it was moved to the forum.

 General information